paytm/lgr/README.md

 ## Features
 - All of npmlog as of now
+- Not an EventEmitter (this speeds up things, as we no longer need to emit events and register listeners).
 - A starting timestamp when logger was initiated.
 Gives 2 timestamps , one global and another the starting timestamp of the process.
 - The Extra information in Logs is thrown out in Formatted Strings like Nginx Logs